gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 broken.
 Hence this group of tests is called the "commit suite".

 The optimal duration of a unit test is in the nanosecond range.
-A few hundred milliseconds sounds fast for a single unit test but it is too slow if you think about a project with multiple thousand tests.
+Hundred milliseconds sounds fast for a single unit test but it is too slow if you think about a project with multiple thousand tests.
 All tests would take minutes to complete.
 A developer will only reluctantly wait or even worse he will skip running the tests.

 Tests, relying on network calls, database queries or time related logic, are inherently slow.
 Test Doubles are a mechanism to make tests fast and reliable.
-With a Test Double you *inject* a fake implementation replacing the database or http call.
+With a Test Double you *inject* a fake implementation replacing the database or HTTP call.
 This technique is well known as [Dependency Injection](https://martinfowler.com/articles/injection.html#InversionOfControl).

 In the code block below the UserService uses the UserRepository to carry out the intended business logic.
 A real UserRepository talks naturally to a database and is too slow for a unit test.
-Here the real database implementation is substituted with a FakeUserRepository.
+Here the real database implementation is substituted with a FakeUserRepository from above.

 ``` java
 public class UserServiceTest {